apigee/devrel/labs/idp-okta-integration/README.md

 5. Apigee will respond with a Bearer token (access_token) which is saved to an environment variable

 6. Finally, call an endpoint protected by OAuth.
-The identity facade has one configured.
+The identity facade has /protected one configured to validate OAuth tokens.

 ```
 curl --location --request GET "https://$APIGEE_X_HOSTNAME/v1/oauth20/protected" \